draperlaboratory/VIBES/README.md

         * If the variable lives relative to a base register (such as a stack location):
             * `"frame-pointer": "REGISTER"`- Required.
 The base register.
             * `"offset": "HEX:BITWIDTH"` - Required.
 The offset from the base register.
+  * `"extra-constraints": {MINIZINC}` - Optional.
+Provides extra constraints in the MiniZinc language to the model.
+This is intended for advanced users, and may produce unexpected behavior from the constraint solver.
 * `"wp-params": {WP-PARAMS}` -
   Required.
 A dictionary of parameters to pass to the WP verifier (for more details than what we provide here, see the [documentation](https://draperlaboratory.github.io/cbat_tools/) for [WP](https://github.com/draperlaboratory/cbat_tools/tree/master/wp)).
 This dictionary can have the following fields:
   * `"func": "NAME"` - Required.
 The name of the function you want to verify.